 Theoretical Results As shown in (Kiekintveld et al. 2009), the first phase of our approach already provides SSE coverage for all the targets.
-Here we show that the second phase of our approach can guarantee optimality if our problem setting is simplified as follows: (a) if the objective in STITCHSAMPLES is to minimize the total travel distance for all teams as first defined in (Lau and Gunawan 2012), then this problem reduces to a minimum-cost bipartite matching problem; (b) if the constraints that span non-adjacent epochs do not exist.
+Here we show that the second phase of our approach can guarantee optimality if our problem setting is simplified as follows: (a) the objective in STITCHSAMPLES is modified to minimize the total travel distance for all teams as defined in (Lau and Gunawan 2012); (b) the constraints that span non-adjacent epochs do not exist.